opengear/oglhslack/README.md

 This project provides a ready to go implementation of the [Lighthouse API Client](https://github.com/thiagolcmelo/oglhclient) as a Slack Bot.

+It has also a [Docker image](https://hub.docker.com/r/thiagolcmelo/oglhslack/) for launching the slack bot in minutes.

 ## Authentication

 The **Lighthouse API Client** expects to find the following environment variables: